Planning an epic road trip and wondering what driving in Croatia is like?

 Also, if you plan on hitting the road early or late in the day, keep in mind that not all of Croatia’s fuel stops are 24 hours.
 Just do a quick google search to find out if fueling up in off-hours is an option.

-In Croatia, you’ll find plenty of roads that swerve around mountains, have high drop-offs into the sea, are narrow, and have higher-than-average speed limits.
+While Croatia is safe for driving generally, you’ll still find plenty of roads that swerve around mountains, have high drop-offs into the sea, are narrow, and have higher-than-average speed limits.

 Drive on the defense, not the offense.